Is marijuana legal in Iowa?

 - Topical forms

 - Transdermal patches

-Where is it Safe to Purchase and Consume?
+Where is it safe to consume cannabis?

-- Amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease;
+- Amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease

 - Cancer with severe or chronic pain, nausea or severe vomiting, or cachexia (wasting disease)